A special thanks goes to Ms Marsha T. Ardila/SC Law Enforcement Officers Hall of Fame for all her in-

 1978 - November 13th, Arthur G. Hess is named Chief of Police.

-1979 - In October the police department is divided into four districts.
+October - The police department is divided into four districts.

 February - Sgt Shumpert is selected to head the newly established Crime Analysis Unit.